-Figure 0.6.
-Food Insecurity Rate, Coffee County (2020)
+Figure 3.16.
+Food Insecurity Rate, Coffee County

 Poverty and unemployment rates are often predictors of food insecurity within the United States.
 Food insecurity is defined by the U.S. Department of Agriculture (USDA) as the limited or uncertain availability of nutritionally adequate foods or the indefinite ability to acquire these foods.
-It is also associated with adult chronic health conditions, including diabetes, heart disease, high blood pressure, hyperlipidemia, obesity, and mental health conditions, including major depressive disorder.
+It is also associated with adult chronic health conditions, including diabetes, heart disease, high blood pressure, hyperlipidemia, obesity, and mental health hyperlipidemia, obesity, and mental health conditions, including major depressive disorder.
 In Coffee County, food insecurity rates have increased since 2017.
 In 2020, it was reported that 14.6% of the population experienced food insecurity at some point during the year.
 This rate is higher than the national level (11.8%) and the state level (11.9%) (HCI).